osuosl/presentation-devopsbootcamp/source/index.rst

   - Need a place for advanced students to excel more
   - Also need an environment for *"newbies"*
+- Limited qualified staff with time to mentor

 OSL Student Experience
 ======================